 - Choose a time to talk.
 When you're both ready to talk, choose a time and place where you'll be free of distractions and interruptions.
 Then truly listen.
 Ask questions if you don't understand something.
 But avoid any urges to second-guess, to give advice or to say, "I know just how you feel."

 - Get help if talk of suicide occurs.
-If your loved one talks or behaves in a way that makes you believe he or she might commit suicide, respond calmly, but act immediately.
+If your loved one talks or behaves in a way that makes you believe he or she might attempt suicide, respond calmly, but act immediately.
 Make sure the person is not left alone.
-Then discreetly remove pills, firearms or any other objects that could be used for self-harm, and get help from a trained professional as soon as possible.
-If there's immediate danger of committing suicide, call 911 or your local emergency number right away.
+If it's safe to do so, you may want to discreetly remove pills, firearms or any other objects that could be used for self-harm, and get help from a trained professional as soon as possible.
+You can also encourage the person to call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) to talk with a trained counselor.
+If there's immediate danger of suicide, call 911 or your local emergency number right away.

-Coping with traumatic stress is an ongoing process.
+Coping with traumatic stress is an ongoing process, and there is no specific time frame for recovery.
 You might have many conversations with your loved one over weeks or months as he or she processes the traumatic experience during or after a period of professional care.

 You'll be of more help to your loved one if you learn about ASD and PTSD from trusted medical sources and encourage your loved one to follow treatment recommendations.

-- Anxiety disorders.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed June 11, 2012.
+- Trauma- and stressor-related disorders.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed June 3, 2015.